 US Naval Historical Center

-Argonne 108k Port side view of Argonne (AS-10) at San Diego, CA., date unknown, with submarines alongside.
+Argonne 108k Port side view of USS Argonne (AS-10) at San Diego, CA., date unknown, with submarines alongside.

 US Navy photo.